Lemon

 The lemon (Citrus × limon) is a species of small evergreen tree in the Citrus genus of the flowering plant family Rutaceae.
 A true lemon is a hybrid of the citron and the bitter orange.
 Its origins are uncertain, but some evidence suggests lemons originated during the 1st millennium BC in what is now northeastern India.
 Some other citrus fruits are called lemon.

 The yellow fruit of the lemon tree is used throughout the world, primarily for its juice.
 The pulp and rind are used in cooking and baking.
 The juice of the lemon is about 5–6% citric acid, giving it a sour taste.
 This makes it a key ingredient in drinks and foods such as lemonade and lemon meringue pie.

-In 2022, world production was 22 million tonnes, led by India with 18% of the total.
+In 2024, world production was 23 million tonnes, led by India and Mexico with 31% of the total.

 Description

 The lemon tree produces a pointed oval yellow fruit.
 Botanically this is a hesperidium, a modified berry with a tough, leathery rind.
 The rind is divided into an outer colored layer or zest, which is aromatic with essential oils, and an inner layer of white spongy pith.
 Inside are multiple carpels arranged as radial segments.
 The seeds develop inside the carpels.
 The space inside each segment is a locule filled with juice vesicles.

 Lemons contain many phytochemicals, including polyphenols, terpenes, and tannins.
 Their juice contains slightly more citric acid than lime juice (about 47 g/L), nearly twice as much as grapefruit juice, and about five times as much as orange juice.